-Desenzano del Garda: fun on Lake Garda
+Desenzano del Garda: lively Lake Garda with beaches and nightlife

-Bellagio: the crowning glory of Lake Como
+Bellagio: classic Lake Como glamour

 - Find your holiday rental in Bellagio